Prajwalv28/premium-reconciliation-monitor/README.md

 ---

-## 6. How this maps to a Data Analyst role at Obie
+## 6. How this maps to a Data Analyst role

 This project demonstrates that I can: